microsoft/WhatTheHack/999-SAPonAzure/Student/06-Start-Stop-Automation.md

 ## Description

-This is a flexible and end-to-end solution (including Azure automation runtime environment, scripts, and runbooks, tagging process etc.) that enables:
+This flexible solution enables (using Azure automation, Azure Tags, Scripting, and PowerShell runbooks):

 - Start & Stop of your SAP application servers, central services, database, and corrosponding VMs
 - Optionally convert Premium Managed Disks to Standard during the stop procedure, and back to Premium during the start procedure, thus saving cost storage as well